 Filing for bankruptcy, though, is a little extreme: it may require you to sell off some of your assets in order to pay off your creditors.
 And, a bankruptcy will remain on your credit score for many years, which could impact everything from getting a loan to getting a car… even getting a job.
 So this shouldn’t be your first line of defense!

 Strategy #3.
-Short sale help for a foreclosure in Detroit
+Short sale help for a foreclosure in Southeast Michigan

 A short sale is the third strategy — this is where you sell your home and put the proceeds of the sale toward the amount owing on your mortgage loan.
 A short sale is a preferred method for people facing foreclosure because it is proactive, fast, and very effective.